10 Easy Crafts for Seniors with Dementia: Inexpensive DIY Ideas

 Some older adults might also enjoy sorting a big pile of coins as a reminder of when they used to manage household finances.

-If safety is an issue, you might consider these large plastic nuts and bolts instead.
+If safety is a concern, you may want to consider these large plastic nuts and bolts instead.

 Arts and Crafts for Seniors with Dementia - Playdough

-Making shapes and kneading play dough or modeling clay is a fun and relaxing activity for all ages.
+Creating shapes and kneading playdough or modeling clay is a fun and relaxing activity suitable for all ages.

 You can also try this homemade play dough recipe.
 To make it even more relaxing, add a few drops of calming lavender essential oil.

-Important: The homemade play dough recipe is non-toxic, but still shouldn’t be considered edible.
+Important: The homemade playdough recipe is non-toxic, but it should still not be considered edible.
 Flour that’s not cooked thoroughly can contain bacteria that can make older adults very sick.

 Arts and Crafts for Seniors with Dementia - Making Bean Shakers